-Try taking FOCUS2, the MBTI, or Traitify to learn what makes you distinct and how these interest and strengths can translate into a career.
+Try taking FOCUS2, or the MBTI, to learn what makes you distinct and how these interest and strengths can translate into a career.

 Explore Our Online and Print Resources

 Search our website to explore your personal interests, abilities and values; find other resources to help you explore various career paths such as our Major Sheets.
 Visit us in Math/Psychology room 201 to investigate career related books, magazines, and resources.

 View our career event calendar to check out the breakdown of programs such as Dependable Strengths, Career Month events in the spring, and the Inside Scoop series.

 Prepare for Success